bdgcypher/AXIS/README.md

 # Axis
 Axis is a chat application similar to Discord that allows users to communicate with each other in real-time.
 This project uses the GetStream API to handle chat functionality and provide a seamless chat experience for users.
+You can check it out now by going to https://axis-chat.netlify.app/ and logging in with username and password "guest".

 ## Usage